alpbintug/Homeworks-And-Thingies/Freshman-Year-Programs/Subset-Generator/README.md

 For val x=1,y=2,z=4
 Subset val: {}=0, {x}=1, {y}=2, {y,x}=3, {z}=4, {z,x}=5, {z,y}= 6, {z,y,x}= 7

-We use this method to create our code.
+We use these values to create our code, now you can freely go to the source code and enjoy your "How is this garbage working??" moment.